RasmusBruhn/termite-dmg/README.md

 ### Minor changes

-- Split termite-yaml.hpp into a .h and a .cpp file to avoid compilation errors when using multiple compilation units
+- Split termite-yaml.hpp into a .h and a .cpp file to avoid compilation errors when using multiple compilation units.

 ## 0.2.0